 The Vermont System Planning Committee (VSPC) is an entity, formed in 2007, that plays a key role in the planning process for Vermont's electric transmission system.
 This planning process is designed to facilitate the full, fair, and timely consideration of cost-effective non-transmission alternatives to new transmission projects.
 The process involves better coordination among Vermont’s utilities, transparency to the public about planning activities, and structured mechanisms for public involvement.

 The VSPC was created by a settlement agreement approved by the Public Utility Commission in a June 20, 2007, Order in its investigation of least-cost integrated resource planning for Vermont Electric Power Company, Inc.'s transmission system (Docket 7081).
 Both the Commission's Order and the settlement agreement contain additional information about the new transmission planning process and the VSPC's role and responsibilities.
 The Memorandum of Understanding (MOU) has also been amended in subsequent Commission proceedings.
-The current version of the VSPC's MOU can be found on the VSPC page.
+The current version of the VSPC's MOU can be found on the VSPC's website.